Srishti1203/StockForecastTrader/README.md

-# StockForecastTrader
-## Stock Market Analysis and Trading App
+# Stock Market Analysis and Trading App

 This project is a Python-based application for analyzing stock market trends and making informed trading decisions.
 It provides users with live stock prices, historical data analysis, and stock price forecasting using the Prophet library.